Australia's Crown says fined by Chinese court over gaming offences

-Australia's Crown Resorts Ltd (CWN.AX) said on Monday that 16 of its employees were fined a total of A$1.67 million (£1 million) by a Chinese court for breaching the country's gaming marketing laws.
+June 26 Australia's Crown Resorts Ltd said on Monday that 16 of its employees were fined a total of A$1.67 million ($1.27 million) by a Chinese court for breaching the country's gaming marketing laws.

 Of the 16 defendants who were charged, 11 were also sentenced to nine-month jail terms, with the remaining five to a period of 10 months.
 Another three defendants were not fined or sentenced to any jail time.